The Ultimate Guide on How to Open a Gym or Studio

 Here are the key tasks associated with developing safe emergency procedures:

-- Create specific emergency procedures and protocols for each type of incident
+- Create specific emergency procedures and protocols for each type of incident and provide training to staff on these procedures and protocols

 - Run emergency drills monthly